 - Go hiking in the natural reserve La Romera

 For this reason, you’ll find here a surprising variety of restaurants, bars, nightlife, and easy access to all forms of transport!
-This is also the perfect area if you want to stay away from the tourist crowds and deep dive into Medellin local life!

 On the contrary, at night is not so popular because it is not safe to go around at late hours… so I advise you avoid walking alone after dark there and to always be mindful of your belongings!
 If you don’t mind this, El Centro or La Candelaria is the place where you’ll find many super cheap hotels!
 Here are the best ones I have selected for you: